 Because of limited battery life, radio tags were programmed to operate in three batches to cover the entire winter season.
 Batch 1 transmitters (181 fish) were programmed to operate continuously upon activation, batch 2 transmitters (47 fish) operated for an hour upon activation then shutdown to reactivate at day 50, and batch 3 transmitters (51 fish) operated for an hour upon activation then shutdown to reactivate at day 100.

 Throughout the winter, mobile tracking surveys were completed by boat and on foot, dependent on weather and river conditions.
 Surveys covered 50 km of the lower Lemhi River from its confluence with Hayden Creek downstream to its confluence with the Salmon River and were completed approximately every two weeks.
 When a transmitter was detected, surveyors pin-pointed the signal location to the finest scale possible (typically <1m2), attempted to determine whether the tag was in a live fish, and recorded the location using an EOS Arrow 100 GNSS GPS receiver.
-Habitat use metrics describing channel unit type, bank condition, dominant substrate, availability of substrate concealment, dominant cover type, distance to cover, depth, and mean column velocity, were also collected at each tag location for comparison with the habitat availability dataset.
+The same habitat metrics collected for the habitat availability dataset were also collected at each tag location.

 Mobile tracking surveys resulted in the detection of 99 unique radio tags of which 22 were physically recovered (one confirmed mortality).
 The high recovery rate of detected tags (22%) combined with the inability to confirm tag detections as live fish created some uncertainty about the validity of fish use data.
 To address this, a decision tree was developed based on professional expertise and published literature (Holleman et al. 2022) to qualify tag detection locations as selected for habitat (Figure 1).
-Using the decision tree, 74 unique selected habitat locations were identified.
+Using the decision tree, 74 unique selected habitat locations were identified as habitat use.

 Figure 1: Decision tree for determining qualified tag detection locations as selected habitat.